Marvel Cinematic Universe: Phase Six: The Punisher: One Last Kill (2026)

+After avenging his family's deaths, Frank Castle searches for meaning beyond revenge while haunted by ghosts of his past, until he is drawn back into conflict by crime lord Ma Gnucci.

 In February 2025, a Special Presentation centered on Jon Bernthal's character Frank Castle / Punisher from Marvel's Netflix series and Daredevil: Born Again was announced to be in development.
 Reinaldo Marcus Green was set to direct the special and was writing the script with Bernthal, after they worked together on the miniseries We Own This City (2022).
 Filming began in mid-July 2025, in New York City, and wrapped in early August.
-The special is scheduled to be released on Disney+ in 2026.

-Jason R. Moore reprises his role as Curtis Hoyle from Marvel's Netflix series The Punisher (2017–2019).
+In March 2026, the special was titled The Punisher: One Last Kill.
+It was released on Disney+ on May 12, 2026, one week after the Born Again season 2 finale.
+It is marketed as a "Marvel Television Special Presentation".

+One Last Kill takes place concurrently with the events of Born Again season 2.
+Jason R. Moore and Kelli Barrett reprise their respective roles from Marvel's Netflix series The Punisher (2017–2019) as Curtis Hoyle and Maria Castle, while Deborah Ann Woll reprises her MCU role as Karen Page.
+Bernthal's daughter Addie and Eduardo Campirano respectively portray Castle's deceased children Lisa and Frank Jr., replacing Nicolette Pierini and Aidan Pierce Brennan from The Punisher.

 Timeline

 Eyes of Wakanda is set in several past time periods, from 1260 BC to 1896 AD.
-Avengers: Doomsday is set 14 months after the events of Thunderbolts* (2025).
-VisionQuest is set after the events of WandaVision.
+Wonder Man spans multiple years, from around late 2025 until mid 2027.
+The second season of Born Again is set six months after the first season, and is concurrent with the events of The Punisher: One Last Kill, while the third season of Born Again is set six months after the second.
+Brand New Day is set four years after No Way Home in 2028.
+VisionQuest is set years after the events of WandaVision, around the events of Brand New Day.
+Doomsday will also be set in 2028, 14 months after the end of Thunderbolts*, and after Brand New Day.
 The Fantastic Four: First Steps is set on Earth-828 in 1964.
 Marvel Zombies is set in 2023 on the alternate reality from the What If...? episode "What If...
 Zombies?!"
 (2021), five years after those events.